dmdhrumilmistry/hacktoberfestTheGame/README.md

 # hacktoberfestTheGame
-Contribute to the open Source game
+Contribute to the open Source game by creating a basic terminal game.